Adlington railway station (Lancashire): Renovation and electrification

 It was announced by the Department for Transport in December 2009 that the line between Preston and Manchester, on which the station is situated, would be electrified, enabling a reduction in journey times to Manchester by up to ten minutes.
 There have been many delays, but completion was in December 2018 when test trains (Virgin Pendolino) finally ran between Preston and Manchester.

-Electric service commenced on 11 February 2019, utilizing Class 319 electric multiple units.
+Electric service commenced on 11 February 2019, using Class 319 electric multiple units.